jangruenwaldt/devops-digital-twin/README.md

 ## Structure

 - Step 1: download the required data into JSON.
-If the data source is GitHub, use GitHubDataAdapter.fetch_into() to fetch the data into JSON files.
+If the data source is GitHub, use GitHubDataAdapter.
 - Step 2: Construct the twin - either provide individual JSON file URLs, or call TwinBuilder.from_github(), which assumes the filenames used by GitHubDataAdapter.
 To do this, the twin data should be its own repository hosted on GitHub.